 - 300 Choice

-- Cool-Down.
-Choose 1 of the following for your cool-down.
-Bring your heart rate down, and conclude your workout.
+- Cool-Down: Choose 1 of the following to bring your heart rate down and end your workout.

 - 100 Freestyle